Gerard Menuhin

 Gerard Menuhin (born 1948 in Scotland) is a Holocaust denier and activist, associated with the neo-Nazi movement in Germany.
+He is of English and Jewish descent.

 His book Tell the Truth and Shame the Devil, published in 2015, argues that the Holocaust is "the biggest lie in history", that Jews are an "alien, demonic force which seeks to dominate the world", that "Jews are flooding Europe with non-white races", to create a "society of racial mongrels, under the rule of a 'new Jewish nobility'", and plan to "create a one-world government".
 Menuhin argues that "the world owes Adolf Hitler an apology".

 He is the son of the violinist Yehudi Menuhin and dancer Diana Gould, and brother of pianist Jeremy Menuhin.
+He is the grandson of anti-Zionist author and campaigner Moshe Menuhin, who was from a distinguished, religious Lithuanian Jewish family.
+He is descended from the lineage of Rabbi Shneur Zalman of Liadi, the founder of Chabad Hassidism, as well as Rabbi Levi Yitzchok of Berditchev.

 Background

-Born in July 1948 in Scotland, he is the son of violinist Yehudi Menuhin, who was Jewish and Diana Gould, an English ballerina who was a gentile.
+Born in July 1948 in Scotland, he is the son of violinist Yehudi Menuhin, who was Jewish, and Diana Gould, an English ballerina.
 He attended Eton College, completing his studies at Stanford University in California.
 The brother of the pianist Jeremy Menuhin, Gerard did not want to follow in the footsteps of his father or brother and decided to enter into acting.
 In London's Mermaid Theatre, he landed a role in the Erich Kästner-piece Emil and the Detectives.

 In December 1970, when Menuhin was 22, he and his father temporarily lost their American citizenship after they were granted Swiss citizenship, as American law at the time did not permit dual citizenship.

-In 1985, he published his first book, a novel, Elmer, which was panned by critics.
+In 1985, he published his first book, a novel, Elmer, which was panned by Ian Murray of the Glasgow Herald.

-Menuhin was, until November 2005, the CEO of the German chapter of the Yehudi Menuhin Foundation.
+Menuhin was, until November 2005, the CEO of the German chapter of the Yehudi Menuhin Foundation (YMF).
 He was representative of the Menuhin family on the Board of the Menuhin Festival Gstaad in Gstaad, Switzerland.
 In June 2007, he took up the post as president of the Yehudi Menuhin Foundation in Grenchen, Switzerland.
 Since 2009, there is no indication to be found of Menuhin's continuing administrative position with the Menuhin Festival Gstaad.

 He has previously worked for Menuhin IP Management GmbH (Menuhin IP Management Ltd liab Co) (Menuhin IP Management Sàrl) in Schöfflisdorf which owns the official Yehudi Menuhin website.
 The content of the website, however, is controlled by two of Yehudi Menuhin's other children, Jeremy Menuhin and Zamira Menuhin Benthall, as directors of SYM Music Company Limited.